bdnorris/DES-340/lectures/lecture16-position-and-display.md

 the tag (the left, right, top or bottom) based on another tag, put that tag as a relatively positioned tag.
 If you want the “co-ordinates” to be based on the whole page, make sure that tag doesn’t have any parent tags which are relatively positioned.
 Phew.
 It’s a tough one.

-> One thing you might notice with absolute position is that the tag sticks to the page itself when you scroll.
+> One thing you might notice with absolute positioning is that the tag sticks to the page itself when you scroll.
 But what if you want the tag to be fixed to the browser rather than the page?

 &mdash;SuperHi

 ### Fixed

 `position: fixed;` is how we can make things "sticky" with CSS.
-It works similarly to absolute, and removes the element from the normal flow of the page.
+It works similarly to `absolute`, and removes the element from the normal flow of the page.
 The difference is it doesn't care about scrolling.
 For that reason, it's always positioned relative to the document root (`<html>`).

 The following CSS would make my fixed item take up the entire viewport...